flashcordon/big-history/Systeme-Terre.md

 influence on greenness changes11,13 (Fig. 4).
 Specifically, deforestation dominates the tropics101,102, while afforestation increases forest area over temperate regions
-- particularly in China, where the forest area has increased by more than 20% since the 1980s

 - Greening increases the amount of photosynthetically active sunlight that is absorbed by vegetation and, thus, enhances productivity112,113